 Locate the Brake in a well-lighted area on a solid, level floor.
 Be sure you have adequate room to swing both handles and Bending Leaf.
+Legs will have to be attached using existing hardware.

 PRECAUTIONS

 DO NOT use the Brake to bend rods, nails or wires.
 This will cause damage to the edge of the top blade.
 DO NOT exceed the capacity of the Brake.